ikyro/ctrl-v/README.md

 ## CTRL + V

-convert any file to url `suport to drag and drop` and mobile
+convert any file to url

+<small>suport to drag and drop and mobile</small>

 # Install